School Uniform Policy

 - Red T-shirt with or without logo

-- Black PE shorts – please ensure these are an appropriate length
+- Black PE shorts – please ensure these are an appropriate length – if your child stands with their hands by their sides their shorts should be approximately in line with fingertips 😊

 - Trainers